mna/agora/doc/wiki/bytecode.md

 * **byte**   : indicates the type of the constant, where `i` indicates an integer ( **int64** ), `b` a boolean (stored as an **int64**, and where `0` means `false`, any other value is `true`), `f` indicates a float ( **float64** ), and finally `s` indicates a **string**.
 * **variable** : the following field depends on the type of the constant.

+### The L section

+There is a *header* of the L section, namely:

+* **int64**  : the first field in this section represents the number of local variables that make up the L section.
+For this *n* number of times, the following section is present.

+Then comes *n* times the definition of a single local variable:

+* **int64** : a local variable is defined simply as an index into the K section.
+The value at this index is a string representing the local variable name.

 ### The I section